Thomas Marden

-Early career
+Early military career

-Born in Bath, Somerset, England, Marden attended Berkhamsted School and the Royal Military College, Sandhurst, before joining the Cheshire Regiment as a lieutenant on 25 August 1886.
+Born in Bath, Somerset, England, Marden attended Berkhamsted School and the Royal Military College at Sandhurst, from where he was commissioned as a subaltern, with the rank of lieutenant, into the Cheshire Regiment on 25 August 1886.
 He saw service with his regiment in Burma from 1887 to 1889, during the colonial campaigns following the Third Anglo-Burmese War, and was promoted to captain on 15 May 1896.

-Following the outbreak of the Second Boer War, he was posted on special duty as District Commandant in South Africa.
+Following the outbreak of the Second Boer War in October 1899, he was posted on special duty as district commandant in South Africa.
 Leaving London in February 1900, he was senior officer in command of reinforcements on board the SS Cheshire for the journey, and arrived in South Africa the following month.
-He was mentioned in despatches for service during the war.
-He returned to England to attend the Staff College, Camberley, graduating in 1902 and posted to staff duties in India as a deputy assistant adjutant-general.
-In 1904 he was posted to the Directorate of Training at the War Office, moving to a staff posting in South Africa in 1910.

-Whilst on staff duties, in 1905, he had been promoted to a majority in the Northumberland Fusiliers, and in 1908 transferred into the Welsh Regiment.
+He was mentioned in dispatches for service during the war.

+He returned to England to attend the Staff College, Camberley, graduating in 1902 and posted to staff duties in India as a deputy assistant adjutant-general (DAAG).
+In 1904 he was posted to the directorate of training at the War Office in London, moving to a staff posting in South Africa in 1910, taking over from Brevet Colonel William Heneker.
+Whilst on staff duties, in December 1905, he had been promoted to a majority in the Northumberland Fusiliers (later the Royal Northumberland Fusiliers), and was appointed as a GSO2 at the War Office in July 1907.
+In July 1908 he was transferred into the Welch Regiment as a major, supernumerary to establishment.
+He was soon promoted to the substantive rank.

 In 1912 he was promoted to lieutenant-colonel, and left South Africa in order to take up command of the 1st Battalion, Welsh Regiment.